 Like all breeds, Shar Peis are susceptible to certain health issues.
-Responsible breeding practices and regular veterinary care can help mitigate the risk of these conditions.
-It's essential for Shar Pei owners to be aware of these potential health concerns:
+Responsible breeding practises and regular veterinary care can help mitigate the risk of these conditions.
+It's essential for Shar Pei owners to be aware of these potential health concerns.

 Hip dysplasia is a common joint problem in many breeds, including Shar Peis.
 It involves an abnormal development of the hip joint, leading to pain and mobility issues.